chaos-genius/chaosgenius-docs/docs/introduction.md

 Here's a shout out to all our [contributors.](https://github.com/chaos-genius/chaos_genius#contributors-)

 Want to contribute?
-Visit our Github repo and get started with:
+Visit our [Github repo.](https://github.com/chaos-genius) and:

 -   Try Chaos Genius and share your feedback.